 - pinch salt

-- 1 tsp whiskey rum or even brandy can be used
+- 1 tsp whiskey rum or even brandy can be used, or orange extract

-When mixed thoroughly, fold in the chopped walnuts
+- Gently fold in the chopped walnuts with a spatula.

 - When done, remove from the oven and let the cookies cool on cooling racks for 3-4 hours, ideally overnight.

-Using a mixer (handheld or other), blend the confectioners sugar with milk and whiskey until any lumps are removed for about 2 minutes on low to med. speed.2 cups confectioners sugar, 3 tbsp milk (or water), 1 tsp whiskey
+- In a medium bowl, use a whisk or mixer to blend the confectioners sugar with milk (or water) and whiskey until all lumps are removed.
+About 2 minutes on low to med. speed.2 cups confectioners sugar, 3 tbsp milk (or water), 1 tsp whiskey

-Dip half of each cooled cookie ball into the icing and allow to dry for 24-48 hours on cooling racks or wax paper.
+- Dip half of each cooled cookie into the icing and allow to dry for 24-48 hours on cooling racks or wax paper.

 - Rum or brandy can be substituted for the whiskey, but the flavor will be different.